LukaHietala/cesp/README.md

 - `:CespJoin`: Join a session.
 Defaults to localhost, but you can specify the server's address by adding it as an argument (`:CespJoin 123.123.123.123`)
 - `:CespLeave`: Leave the session.
 - `:CespExplore`: List all of the host's files.
-If you have the Telescope plugin installed this will be much nicer.